huginn/huginn/doc/install/installation.md

 If you find a bug/error in this guide please **submit a merge request**.

+If not stated otherwise all commands should be run as user with sudo permissions or as root.

 ## Overview

 The Huginn installation consists of setting up the following components: